aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 I then create a `binary_sensor` from the `pulse_counter` sensor expose it to Home Assistant.

 The `binary_sensor` helps obfuscates the of the raw `pulse counter` values that I do not need to send over the network.
-It also reduces the refactoring need in Home Assistant since the state will determined entirely on the NodeMCU node.
+It also reduces the refactoring need in Home Assistant since the state will be determined entirely on the NodeMCU node.

 ![Monitoring contraption attached to the side of a dryer](/assets/img/2020/07/dryer_monitor_installed.jpg)*Dryer monitoring contraption installed*